 PNAP has established a financial assistance program that can help support qualified candidates by defraying costs for a period of time.
 Please don’t be discouraged regarding the associated fees.
 Discuss your financial concerns with your case manager.

 What are the key components of monitoring by PNAP?

 Total Abstinence-PNAP is an abstinence-based program.
 Participant must maintain total abstinence from any and all addictive substances and alcohol.
-This includes products that contain alcohol or any substance that potentially contains THC, one of the active components on cannabis, or any mood altering substance.
+This includes products that contain alcohol, kratom, bath salts, any substance that potentially contains THC, one of the active components on cannabis, or any mood altering substance.